brycie-boy/The_Cosmos/Andy's Notes.md

 ___

-- When Evergreen notes are factored and titled well, those titles become an abstraction for the note itself.
-The entire note’s ideas can then be referenced using that handle

 - These are often declarative or imperative phrases making a strong claim.
 This puts pressure on me to adequately support the claim in the body.

 - If I write a note but struggle to summarize it in a sharp title, that’s often a sign that my thinking is muddy or that this note is about several topics